-If you came across this page, it’s because you have been confused by the usage of the Italian verbs sapere and conoscere.
+If you came across this page, it’s because you have been confused by using the Italian verbs sapere and conoscere.
 Fair enough!

-English (and other languages) use only one verb, the verb to know, to cover the meaning of knowledge in all possible forms.
+English (and other languages) use only one verb, the verb to know, to cover knowledge’s meaning in all possible forms.

 Italian uses two different verbs: sapere and conoscere.

 Sapere and conoscere are rarely interchangeable and they express a different form of knowledge.